-Beginning Freshmen from a State-Approved Home School Program or receiving a GED:
+Beginning Freshmen receiving a GED:

-To be fully admitted to Southeastern, first-time freshmen who graduate from a state-approved home school program or receive a General Equivalency Diploma (GED) must meet the following criteria:
+To be fully admitted to Southeastern, first-time freshmen who receive a General Equivalency Diploma (GED) must:

-1) Have an ACT composite of at least a 23.
+- 1. Have an ACT composite of at least 23.

-AND
+- AND

-2) Have no more than one developmental course requirement.
+- 2. Have no more than one developmental course requirement.
 (See definition of Developmental Courses.)